 \section{Numerical experiments}

 We evaluate the performance of the proposed HEM method on a variety of synthetic and real-life non-uniform hypergraph network data.
 We compare its performance with some existing non-uniform hypergraph community detection methods in literature, including Tensor-SCORE \citep{dongxia2019}, spectral hypergraph partitioning (SHP; \cite{Ghoshdastidar_2017}), and weighted projection to graph method (WPTG; \cite{kumar2018hypergraph, GandD2015ICML}).
-Tensor-SCORE is designed for uniform hypergraph community detection and can be extended to non-uniform hypergraph by representing non-uniform hypergraph as a collection of uniform hypergraphs.
+Tensor-SCORE is designed for uniform hypergraph community detection and can be extended to non-uniform hypergraph by representing non-uniform hypergraph as a collection of uniform hypergraphs or by adding multiple null vertices to convert the non-uniform hypergraph to a uniform one as in \citet{ouvrard2017adjacency}.
+We abbreviate the former extension as TS-1, while the latter extension as TS-2.
 SHP converts a non-uniform hypergraph to an incident matrix, and then maximizes the hypergraph associativity or minimizes the normalized hypergraph cut.
 WPTG represents the non-uniform hypergraph by a weighted adjacency matrix, and then standard graph community detection methods such as the spectral clustering, SCORE \citep{Jin2015} and modularity maximization algorithms can be employed.

-Both HEM and Tensor-SCORE involve two tuning parameters, which can be optimally determined by some data-adaptive selection criteria, including the stability criteria \citep{junhui2010} or the network cross validation \citep{zhuji2020}.
+Both HEM and Tensor-SCORE involve some tuning parameters, which can be optimally determined by some data-adaptive selection criteria, including the stability criteria \citep{junhui2010} or the network cross validation \citep{zhuji2020}.
 Yet such data-adaptive selection schemes can be computationally expensive.
-Alternatively, in our numerical experiments, we follow the treatment in \citet{dongxia2019} for the tuning parameters in Tensor-SCORE, and set $\lambda_{0n} = 10^{-6}\times n^{(1-m)/2}$ and $\lambda_{1n} = 10^{-6}\times n^{1/2} \log n$ for HEM to match the theoretical result in Section 4.
-We scale $\lambda_{0n}$ and $\lambda_{1n}$ properly in order to ensure more information can be learned from the network likelihood at the early iterations in Algorithm 1.
+Alternatively, in our numerical experiments, we follow the treatment in \citet{dongxia2019} for the tuning parameters in Tensor-SCORE, and set $\lambda_n = 10^{-4}/n$ for HEM to prevent $J(\bm{\alpha})$ from vanishing too fast.
+We scale $\lambda_n$ properly in order to ensure more information can be learned from the network likelihood at the early iterations in the computing algorithm.
 The numerical performance of all the methods is assessed by the average scaled Hamming error in (\ref{hamming}).